Thomas Jefferson Timeline

 The Philosophy of Jesus

 During his reelection campaign, Jefferson drafts a short volume entitled The Philosophy of Jesus to counter claims that he is godless.
-The volume will eventually be lost to history.
+The original volume would eventually be lost to history, but a version of it was acquired by the Smithsonian in the late 19th century and can now be viewed online (source).

 Jefferson is inaugurated into a second term in the presidency, following a landslide victory in the election of 1804.
 His second inaugural address is, as far as we know, the last public speech of his life.